TrainWeb.org Facebook Page

-I awoke at 5:15 AM and was on the highway by 5:30 AM, driving south down US 27 all the way to Harriman, where I stopped at MacDonald's for my usual breakfast.
-Afterwards, I headed south to Rockwood where I had to stop.
+I awoke at 5:15 AM and was on the highway fifteen minutes later, driving south on US 27 to Harriman, where I stopped at McDonald's for my usual breakfast then continued south to Rockwood where I had to stop.

 Southern caboose X347, built by Gantt Manufacturing in the 1970's, on display in Rockwood.
-From here, I took US 70 to Crab Orchard where, at a grade crossing east of the Lhoist plant, I found Steve Barry and Mike Burkhart.
+From here, I took US 70 to Crab Orchard where, at a grade crossing east of the Lhoist plant, I found Steve Barry, editor of Railfan and Railroad Magazine and ontributing editor Mike Burkhart.

 In the eighties, the Group crossed the Atlantic to the United States.
 The nineties offered significant expansion opportunities across Western and Eastern Europe, in Germany and Scandinavia.
 The new millennium again broadened our horizons across Southern Europe to Brazil and progressively to Asia.